groupserver/gs.profile.notify/docs/index.rst

 .. currentmodule:: gs.profile.notify

-Notifications are email messages that are sent to the user outside the group-email context.
-In this document list all the notifications in GroupServer_, discuss how to write a notification, and document the :class:`MessageSender` class, which sends a message to a person.
+Notifications are email messages that GroupServer_ are sends outside the normal group-email context.
+In this document I list all the notifications in GroupServer_, discuss how to write a notification, and document the :class:`MessageSender` class, which sends a message to a person.